sunzi1520/SideProject_Magazine/README.md

 Upload a file (lack of showing files)

 3. Fix bugs:
-- Accessing authorized resources without a token do not return the expected message
+- Accessing authorized resources without a token do not return the expected message<br/>
 Cause: The implementation is not proper<br/>
 Solution: Correct the implementation<br/>